 Nothing satisfies turkey cravings like a couple of tasty smoked turkey legs and an ice cold drink!
 When I buy my Thanksgiving turkey, I always grab some turkey legs too.
 And if the store doesn't have any in stock, I'll ask if the butcher can order some.

-Smoked drumsticks can be served at the same time as the whole turkey or cooked earlier, so there's something good to munch on as the turkey is smoking.
+Smoked drumsticks can be served at the same time as the whole turkey or cooked earlier, so there's something good to munch on while the turkey smokes.

 The following brine recipe will lightly cure four large turkey drumsticks or eight small ones.
 The legs from tom turkeys can weigh up to 24 ounces each.
 Hen legs weight about half as much.